acterglobal/a3/README.md

  - `PagedState` - a state that has all the properties that `riverpod_infinite_scroll` needs

 Or if you need more flexbility you can implement
- - `PagedNotifierMixin` - a mixin that ensure the `StateNotifier` will implement the right `load` method
+ - `PagedNotifierMixin` - a mixin that ensure your `StateNotifier` will implement the `load` method with the correct types.

 ## Example - Simple version